 Xenoblade Chronicles X is, it’s fair to say, a fairly different beast from its predecessor, and consequently it wasn’t to everyone’s taste.
 However, even if you didn’t enjoy it, it’s hard to deny that it’s a truly remarkable game, and a highly noteworthy entry in the Wii U’s library.

 Despite the name, Xenoblade Chronicles X isn’t really a sequel to Xenoblade Chronicles — that’s supposedly coming later in 2017 on Nintendo’s new console the Switch.
+[Edit: It certainly did!]
 Rather, it’s best thought of as a sort of spin-off title that makes use of many of the same gameplay formulae as its “predecessor”, but adopts a markedly different focus to its entire experience.
 The result is a game that is as distinctive as it is divisive — and, for my money, one of the best exploration-centric open-world games of all time.

 The basic concept of Xenoblade Chronicles X is that you and a significant chunk of humanity, fleeing a besieged Earth, have ended up on an alien planet that was not where you intended to end up.
 However, rather than trying to get back on track — a demanding, expensive and perhaps even completely impossible process — the colony decides to make the best of a potentially bad situation by setting up shop where it landed, converting its huge spaceship into a city and laying down some roots.